Dominic Tomasi: University of Michigan

-Later years
+Later life

 In 1949, Tomasi passed on a chance to play professional football for the Chicago Bears and instead joined Michigan's coaching staff as a line coach.
 He also played baseball in the Northern loop, batting .340 and hitting 27 home runs.

 He was inducted into the University of Michigan Athletic Hall of Honor in 1994.

 The University of Michigan Club of Greater Flint awards an annual Dominic Tomasi Scholarship to a resident of Genesee County, Michigan who played a varsity sport and will attend the University of Michigan as a full-time undergraduate student.